isc-projects/kea/doc/sphinx/arm/hooks.rst

 "Hooks directory".
 This value may be overridden at startup by setting the environment variable ``KEA_HOOKS_PATH`` to the desired path.
 If a path other than this value is used in a ``library`` element Kea will emit an error and refuse to load the library.
-For ease of use ``library`` elements may simply omit path components, specifying the file name only as shown below:
+For ease of use ``library`` elements should simply omit path components, specifying the file name only as shown below:

 .. code-block:: json